 2. Add a coat of paint

-Choose colors according to the amount of sunlight or shade the wall receives, just as you would inside the house.
+Choose colors according to the amount of sunlight or shade the wall or fence receives, just as you would inside the house.
 This smokey charcoal hue brings the woven, steel and wood accessories to life.

-Use galvanized planters filled with herbs and decorative zinc watering cans – which can be been hung on the walls – to catch the light.
+Use galvanized planters filled with herbs and decorative zinc watering cans – which can be hung on the walls – to catch the light.

 3. Find the perfect fence

 Garden fence ideas can define the edges of our garden, provide security, protection and privacy.
 With the range of choice on offer, there is so much a well chosen fence can do for your outdoor space, making them well worth considering as an alternative to garden wall ideas.

 Having a well-maintained fence is a great way to ensure that your sell your house quickly and secure a top price for your property.
 Style is just as important as quality however, and choosing the right material and look is an important consideration.